 Students are evaluated in a variety of ways.
 In addition to regular assignments and coursework, students are given Skills Tests upon completion of certain units.
 These tests are designed to determine both how well a student can explain key concepts (in written form) as well as how well he/she can perform certain skills (actually creating solutions using the computer).
 Students earn points for assignments and these are then the basis for determining a marking period grade.
+Typically, a marking period has roughly 150 points available.
 A student's grade is determined by how many of the available points he/she has earned.
 Based on the percentage of points earned, a student will be assigned a letter grade: